KristinnGodfrey/Operating-System-Concepts/cpu-scheduling/README.md

 # Objective
-place the given processes in order.
+Fill in the table of order processes run

 ![objective](objective.png)
 ![hidden](hidden.png)